The-w0rst/grimmbot/README.md

    Alternatively you can run `./setup.sh` which installs the same dependencies for you.
-3. Fill in the environment files found in `config/` with your Discord token and any API keys the bots rely on:
+3. Fill in the single environment file found in `config/setup.env` with your Discord tokens and any API keys the bots rely on.
+A template is provided at `config/env_template.env` listing variables for every bot so you only have to edit one place.

-   - `config/grimm.env`
-   - `config/bloom.env`
-   - `config/curse.env`
-   - `config/goon.env`

-   Each file defines variables named like `GRIMM_DISCORD_TOKEN` or `BLOOM_API_KEY_1`.
-The example values show what to set.
-A consolidated template listing **all** variables is available at `config/env_template.env` to make setup easier.

 ## Running the bots

 Each bot is completely independent.
-Activate the corresponding environment file (or keep the variables in `.env` form) and launch the bot you want online:
+As long as `config/setup.env` is populated with your credentials you can launch any bot directly:

 ```bash
 python grimm_bot.py   # uses ! commands